Transformation Driven Visual Reasoning: The TRANCE Dataset

 \section{The TRANCE Dataset}

 In this paper, we extend CLEVR by asking a uniform question, i.e.~what is the transformation between two given images, to test the ability of transformation reasoning.
-This section introduces how we build the TRANCE (\textsc{TRANsformation on ClEvr}) dataset following the definition of TVR.
+This section introduces how the TRANCE (\underline{Tran}sformation on \underline{C}L\underline{E}VR) dataset built following the definition of TVR.